1x12HD/how-to-reset-not-interested-list-on-steam-using-javascript/README.md

      - Locate the JavaScript code in the repository (usually found in a .js file).
      - Click the "Raw" button to view the code in raw format.
      - Copy the entire code.

-     - Paste and Execute the Code:
+3. **Paste and Execute the Code**:

-In the developer console that you opened in step 2, paste the copied JavaScript code.
+  * In the developer console that you opened in step 2, paste the copied JavaScript code.

 Run the Tool:
 Press Enter to run the script.
 Follow the Prompts: